smallnumbers0/first-app/README.md

 **Transit** Map navigation routes, see when bus comes around you

 ### idea

-an apartment hunting app that makes it easier for anyone to find spaces to rent.
+An apartment hunting app that makes it easier for anyone to find spaces to rent.
+I would like to add a way for both landlords to offer spaces and tenants to browse these spaces based on filters like price, kitchen, privacy, and more.
+The communication should be all done on the app and not email or phone.

 ## Notes